 Based on computer vision technology, DMS automotive camera lenses capture driver facial parameters and compare them with preset databases to determine whether the driver is distracted or fatigued, triggering a warning system to refocus the driver's attention.

-The installation position of DMS automotive camera lenses is generally on the top of the driver or on the A-pillar.
+The installation position of DMS automotive camera lens is generally on the top of the driver or on the A-pillar.
 In addition, some manufacturers have innovatively hidden the camera lens between the steering wheel and the dashboard, which is both beautiful and saves space to a certain extent.